NealCallaghan/LoadBalancer/README.md

 There is a docker compose project within the solution that should allow you to run the project in debug mode.

 Additionally the tests should all run and pass on the pipeline.

+To see a demonstration, run the compose file and go to localhost:5000.
+You should see a response from one server, refresh and you will get a response from the next.